nairnavin/practical-nomad-consul/README.md

 ## Why Vagrant?

 The idea behind this tutorial was to get something realistic working on your own desktop or laptop without needing to setup an environment in cloud.
 Vagrant provides a good way to create multiple nodes and play out the actual scenarios.
 That being said, this tutorial can easily be migrated to the cloud.
 Feel free to fork it or ping us to contribute on cloud specific tutorials.

+## What this tutorial is not?

+This is a tutorial created on top of a simple infrastructure using Vagrant (which is built primarily for dev use) and hence it is not secure for production use.
+Although we will be setting up mTLS for the service to service communication, there are many elements missing to make it completely secure.
+In the future, we will add certificates, Consul KV, Vault integration etc in the future release to show different aspects of securing the infrastructure as well.
 ## Download the Repo first

 	git clone https://github.com/nairnavin/practical-nomad-consul.git